Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 • Dialectical behavior therapy (DBT)

-Medication can be a temporary but possible option for treating some symptoms of PTSD.
-Some clients may find relief from nightmares or anxiety with the help of medication.
-It can be essential to consult with your medical provider, like a psychiatrist or primary care physician, before starting, changing, or stopping any medication or medical treatment.
+Again, some form of therapy is usually the first-line treatment for post-traumatic stress disorder (PTSD).
+That said, medication can be a temporary but possible option for treating some symptoms of PTSD in addition to therapy.
+For example, some clients may find relief from nightmares or anxiety with the help of medication.
+It can be essential to consult with your medical provider, like a psychiatrist or primary care physician, before starting, changing, or stopping any medication or medical treatment to avoid potentially dangerous interactions and side effects.

-PTSD symptoms can be challenging to address independently.
-Although therapy is the top treatment for PTSD, there are a few techniques you can use at home to try to reduce the impact of your symptoms outside of sessions, including the following:
+In addition to receiving professional treatment, there are some techniques you can use at home to try to reduce the impact of your symptoms outside of sessions, including the following:

 • Expressive writing, like journaling